jkilleen15/oilapp/README.md

 X yarn install, yarn start
 X Don’t use this readme to figure out what code to type X Use all other projects we have done as code examples X Pick a real life thing to use as a model.
-Vehicle, Product, Movie …etc X Implement 5 properties for this model. n/a Make sure if you are on a windows machine you remove the single quotes from package.json
+Vehicle, Product, Oil …etc X Implement 5 properties for this model. n/a Make sure if you are on a windows machine you remove the single quotes from package.json

-Movie
+Oil
   Image
   Title
   Date Watched